Where Was Halloweentown Filmed? 1998 Movie Filming Locations

 Beaverton, Oregon

-Some scenes of ‘Halloweentown’ were also filmed in the city of Beaverton in Oregon.
-A lot of films have been shot in Beaverton, most famously (apart from ‘Halloweentown’) Sean Penn’s ‘Into The Wild’.
+Some scenes of ‘Halloweentown’ were also filmed in the city of Beaverton in Washington County, Oregon.
+Apart from this spook-fest, a lot of films have been shot in Beaverton, and Sean Penn’s ‘Into The Wild’ is one of the many.

 Portland, Oregon